levnikmyskin/hyprland-virtual-desktops/README.md

 # Virtual desktops for Hyprland ![hyprico](.github/hyprland.ico)
 `virtual-desktops` is a plugin for the [Hyprland](https://github.com/hyprwm/Hyprland) compositor. `virtual-desktops` manages multiple screens workspaces as if they were a single virtual desktop.

+This plugin **only supports official releases of Hyprland** (e.g., v0.39.x, v0.40.x).
+If you are on `hyprland-git`, please try compiling this plugin from the [dev branch](https://github.com/levnikmyskin/hyprland-virtual-desktops/tree/dev).
+There is **NO GUARANTEE** that the plugin will compile succesfully on the latest Hyprland commit, but we try our best to keep it updated.
+Also, always check the [PR section](https://github.com/levnikmyskin/hyprland-virtual-desktops/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc), as there might be a draft PR for the next Hyprland release, where you can check the status of development.

 Feel free to join our [matrix room](https://matrix.to/#/#hypr-virtual-desktops:matrix.org)!

 ## Table of contents
 - [Virtual desktops for Hyprland ](#virtual-desktops-for-hyprland-)